Sico Pass is a scenic border pass in the Andes

-The Paso de Sico is a high mountain pass at an elevation of 4.092m (13,425ft) above the sea level, located in the Andes between Chile (II Región de Antofagasta) and Argentina (Provincia de Salta).
-The nearest towns to the pass are San Antonio de los Cobres in Argentina and San Pedro de Atacama, in Chile.
+Paso de Sico is an international high mountain pass at an elevation of 4.092m (13,425ft) above the sea level, located on the border of Chile and Argentina.

 Set high on an arid high plateau in the Andes mountains, the pass is 337 km (209 miles) long, running from San Pedro de Atacama (a town in El Loa Province, Antofagasta Region of northeastern Chile) and San Antonio de los Cobres (a small town in Los Andes Department of the Salta Province, in northwestern Argentina).

 The pass is traversed by Chile Route 23, a newly paved road (in 2018) and Argentina Route 51, a challenging unpaved road.
 There are plans to build a new paved road in Argentina by 2022.
 In summer, the extreme temperatures are 23 degrees Celsius, and -12 in winters, prevailing cold and dry weather.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.